Marine Le Pen Scolds Pope Francis Over Immigration, President Trump Over NATO

 Le Pen also chided President Trump for his apparent flip-flop on the North Atlantic Treaty Organization (NATO).

-Presidential contender Le Pen is the leader of the populist, anti-establishment National Front, a party that the news media reflexively describes as far-right, although Le Pen’s economic platform has similarities to those espoused by Vermont Senator Bernie Sanders, the self-described socialist who ran for U.S. president as a Democrat.
+Presidential contender Le Pen is the leader of the populist, anti-establishment National Front, a party that the news media reflexively describes as far right, although Le Pen’s economic platform has similarities to those espoused by Vermont Senator Bernie Sanders, the self-described socialist who ran for U.S. president as a Democrat.

 If elected as France’s president, Le Pen, a foe of globalism and radical Islam, promises the French electorate a Frexit referendum on staying in or leaving the European Union, along the lines of Brexit.